fedora-python/pyconcz-challenge/README.md

 ## Contact

-If you have any questions, contact us at python-maint@redhat.com or at the Red Hat booth.
+If you have any questions, contact us at the Red Hat booth or at python-maint@redhat.com.